waelhammoudeh/getdiff/README.changeFiles.md

 Usually timestamp you see in OSM files are formated slightly different than the "Last modified" time for file system.
 You may reformat your timestamp to match that "Last modified" time.
-Replace the "T" with "space" separating the "date" part from the "clock" part, remove "back slashes or slashes" if present and finaly drop the "seconds" part from the "clock" part:
+Replace the "T" with "space" separating the "date" part from the "clock" part, remove "back slashes or slashes" if present and finally drop the "seconds" part from the "clock" part:
 ```
 2007-08-10T17:38:36Z ---> 2007-08-10 17:38